How did Furness Withy become the third largest shipping company in the world?

 The Gulf Line, with seven ships, was acquired in 1902.

 Irvine’s shipyard at West Hartlepool was acquired in 1907.
-The acquisition helped to make Furness Withy one of the largest shipbuilders in Britain.
+Furness Withy became one of the largest shipbuilders in Britain.

-Furness died in 1912 with an estate valued at £1.8 million.
+Furness died with an estate valued at £1.8 million in 1912.
 An obituary in The Straits Times commented, “to his energy and industry a great deal of the unparalleled success of West Hartlepool is due.”
+Christopher Furness was succeeded as company chairman by his nephew, Sir Stephen Furness (1872 – 1914).

 Furness Withy acquired full control of the Johnston Line of Liverpool, with 17 vessels of 73,000 tons, in 1916.